 Chocolate Covered Strawberries

-- 1 pound/pint fresh strawberries
+- 1 pint fresh strawberries

-- 7 ounces dark chocolate, chopped
+- 8 ounces dark or milk chocolate, chopped

-- 7 ounces white chocolate, chopped
+- 8 ounces white chocolate, chopped

 - Line a baking sheet with paper towel and set aside.
 Line another baking sheet with parchment paper and set aside.

 - Working one-by-one, grab a berry and wipe again with a paper towel to ensure it is totally dry (otherwise the chocolate won’t stick!), and dunk into melted chocolate.
 Allow excess to drip off before placing onto parchment lined baking sheet.
-Dip half of the berries in the melted dark chocolate and half into the white.
+Dip half of the berries in the melted dark or milk chocolate and half into the white.